 Mabel and Jack, a childless, middle-aged couple, move from Pennsylvania to the Alaskan Territory to homestead on 160 acres of land.
-For ten years, they’ve been locked in a private world of grief over their stillborn child; Mabel, especially, hopes to escape from all the young families and children who remind her of her sadness.
+For ten years, they’ve been locked in a private world of grief over their stillborn child; Mabel, especially, hopes to escape from and the young families and children in Pennsylvania who remind her of her sadness.

-One day, they build a snow child whom they dress in a red scarf and mittens.
+One day, Mabel and Jack build a snow child whom they dress in a red scarf and mittens.
 The snow child melts, but a little girl with a fox begins to appear in the woods around their cabin.
 Is she real, or is she an unearthly fairy child born of their own longing?
-You’ll find yourself see-sawing between Jack’s harsh, real-world view of who, exactly, the girl they call Faina is, and Mabel’s wishful, fantastical, mystical one.
+You’ll find yourself seesawing between Jack’s harsh, real-world view of who, exactly, the girl they call Faina is, and Mabel’s wishful, fantastical, mystical one.

 For me, The Snow Child (a Pulitzer Prize finalist) was ideal reading: perfect for the time of year, entrancing, deceptively simple storytelling set in a frontier that has fascinated me of late.
 I kept thinking of the breathtaking world evoked in Barry Lopez’s Arctic Dreams.
 Lopez writes of virgin land, animals and people at risk from encroaching civilization, and I think of Faina as a metaphor for the wild and untamable.

 Faina embodies, for me, my deep-rooted desire to have and love children.
 Mabel and Jack, through Faina, do find their hearts’ desire but, like all parents, they eventually must let go.